Marwan141/C-Coursework-2023/readMe.md

 initialX can be any number between 0 and rowSize - 1

 initialY can be any number between 0 and columnSize - 1

+initialDirection can only be north, south, east and west.

 This is due to the fact that the way I number each block is from 0.